Havana Jai alai

-There is an abandoned Jai alai court in the back of the Hermanos Ameijeiras Hospital, the site of the old Casa de Beneficencia, on Calles Concordia and Lucenas near Calle Belascoain, an area that had been considered in the early part of the city as a place to locate the helpless and the unwanted (Casa de Beneficencia, Hospital de San Lázaro, the Espada Cemetery, Casa de Dementes de San Dionisio), it was the edge of the city and the countryside known as the "basurero"; the spectator stands were parallel to Calle Concordia, the front wall of the court faced Calle Lucenas, east in the direction towards Old Havana.
-The original building has been annexed by five stories of residential concrete construction on the north side along Calle Virtudes.
-The Havana Jai alai fronton was known as "the palace of screams" (Spanish: el palacio de los gritos).
+It is located behind the Hermanos Ameijeiras Hospital, on the site of the former Casa de Beneficencia, at the intersection of Calles Concordia and Lucenas near Calle Belascoain.
+It is in an area that had been considered in the early part of the city as a place to locate the helpless and the unwanted (Casa de Beneficencia, Hospital de San Lázaro, the Espada Cemetery, Casa de Dementes de San Dionisio), it was the edge of the city and the countryside known as the "basurero"; the spectator stands were parallel to Calle Concordia, the front wall of the court faced Calle Lucenas, east in the direction towards Old Havana.